manasa-tech/Atlas/README.md

 # Atlas
-This is my first project
+This is my first Git Respository